 Sebaceous glands, located around hair follicles, are of particular importance for skin health as they produce sebum, an oily protective substance that lubricates and waterproofs the skin and hair.
 When sebaceous gland produce too little sebum, as is common in older people, the skin becomes excessively dry and more prone to wrinkling.
 Conversely, over production or improper composition of sebum, as is common in adolescents, often leads to acne.

-The dermis is the layer responsible for the skins structural integrating, elasticity and resilience.
+The dermis is the layer responsible for the skin's structural integrity, elasticity and resilience.
 Wrinkles arise and develop in the dermis.
-The sweat gland is a long, coiled, hallow tube of cells.
-The coiled part in the dermis is where sweat is produced, and the long portion is a duct that connects the gland to the opening or pore on the skins outer surface and some also open into hair follicles.
+The sweat gland is a long, coiled, hollow tube of cells.
+The coiled part in the dermis is where sweat is produced, and the long portion is a duct that connects the gland to the opening or pore on the skin's outer surface and some also open into hair follicles.

 There are two different kinds of sweat glands – eccrine glands and apocrine glands.

-Eccrine – the most numerous types that are found all over the body, particularly on the palms of the hands, soles of feet and forehead.
+Eccrine glands are found all over the body, particularly on the palms of the hands, soles of feet and forehead.
 The glands become active, responding to an increase in body temperature, either through physical exercise or as a direct result of an increase in the temperature of the environment and also emotional stress.

-Apocrine – are larger than eccrine glands and are found mainly in the axillae, the groin and around the nipples.
+Apocrine glands are larger than eccrine glands and are found mainly in the axillae, the groin and around the nipples.
 They typically end in hair follicles rather than pores.
-Sweat from apocrine glands also contains proteins & fatty acids, which makes it thicker and gives it a milkier or yellowish colour.
+Sweat from apocrine glands also contain proteins & fatty acids, which makes it thicker and gives it a milkier or yellowish colour.

 The Subcutaneous layer